jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

     (ii) is part of area 2; and
   (d) the total area (whether contiguous or not) of area 2 is equal to or greater than the total area (whether contiguous or not) of area 1; and
   (e) each individual parcel that makes up area 2 has an area of at least 1 hectare with an average width of at least 30 metres; and
-  (f) each person who will be a participant in respect of land in area 2 would be eligible to be a participant under section 57 if the person were carrying out an activity listed in Part 1 of Schedule 4 on that land; and
+  (f) each person who will be a participant in respect of land in area 2 would be eligible to be a participant under section 57 (but need not comply with the restriction under section 182AB) if the person were carrying out an activity listed in Part 1 of Schedule 4 on that land; and
   (g) the EPA is satisfied that, if all of the land in area 1 becomes area 1 (offset) land, on the P90 offset date the P90 offset release criteria are likely to be met; and
   (h) any other criteria prescribed in regulations made under section 181W are met.